astrorena/Astrorenas-MIDI-Pack/README.md

 u can find midis i dont release on my channel here and i might add other shit that isnt midis in the future like USTs

+MY SEPERATE MIDI FOLDER IS MOSTLY UNTESTED MIDIS!
+USE WITH CAUTION, MIGHT NOT BE PERFECT!

 here are some Questions and Answers because y'all probably have some